Mbodin/murder-generator/doc/elements.md

 Contacts work in a very similar way than attributes.
 Here is for instance a snippet from [relations.murder](../data/elements/relations.murder).
 The contact `Know` is defined, with possible values `True`, `Intimate`, and `False`.
-As for attributes, this snippet uses the `compatible with` keyword to make `True` compatible with `Intimate`: if a character intimately knows another, then it also knows this other character.
 ```murder
 declare contact Know
 begin